nsrau/azure-docs.it-it/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>ErfInverse

-Restituisce il valore della funzione inversa di erf.
+Restituisce il valore della funzione inversa `erf` .

 ### <a name="exponentialintegralein"></a>ExponentialIntegralEin